carbon-design-system/carbon-components-svelte/README.md

 > `carbon-components-svelte` is a Svelte component library that implements the [Carbon Design System](https://github.com/carbon-design-system), an open source design system by IBM.

-> A design system can facilitate frontend development and prototyping because it is encourages reuse, consistency, and extensibility.
+> A design system can facilitate frontend development and prototyping because it encourages reuse, consistency, and extensibility.

 [![NPM][npm]][npm-url]
 [![Build][build]][build-badge]